qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 value depending on the boolean input.
 A hardware provider can opt into supporting some subset of the above instructions (for example br and select but not switch, etc.).
 Other branch terminators that involve indirect jumps, function calls, or exception handling are not supported in Adaptive Profile programs.

-Additionally to keep branch instructions useful and without needing to generate unnecessary branching, the following operations must be supported on i1 types
-(note that i1 support is  already required to make branch instructions possible) ```llvm and i1, i1``` ```llvm or i1, i11```.
+To keep branching from being unnecessarily

 **Bullet 5: Mid-circuit measurement** <br />
 The Adaptive Profile allows for mid-circuit measurement to be expressed in